datamindedacademy/spark_on_kubernetes/instructor-setup/README.md

     groups:
       - system:masters
 ```
-with the userarn being the one displayed by students in gitpod after running
+with the userarn being the one displayed by

-TODO: this should be accessible from terraform output.

 ```
-aws sts get-caller-identity
+terraform output iam_user_arn
 ```

 After applying that change as the EKS admin, you'll need to ask students to run